4 Financial Assistance Programs for Seniors and Family Caregivers

 If you have access to one, it’s worth calling your Employee Assistance Program (EAP) to see if any discounts on caregiving products or services are available to you and your family.

-In addition, EAPs often offer counseling services, with providers available specializing in grief, stress and family problems – all of which could come in handy when it comes to becoming a caregiver.
+In addition, EAPs often offer counseling services, with providers specializing in grief, stress, and family problems – all of which can be helpful when becoming a caregiver.

 Taking good care of yourself is just as important as taking care of your loved one, and on the private market, counseling services may be prohibitively expensive.